ritokac/ritokac/README.md

-## I HATE THIS HOW DO I DO THIS STUPID BIG FAT thing
+## I HATE this i woud pay somene 80 robux t o do this

 <!--
 **ritokac/ritokac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.